NBCUniversal: Combining with Universal

 In 2004, amid a major financial crisis caused by over-expansion, Universal Studios' parent company, Vivendi Universal Entertainment (a division of the French company Vivendi, which also owned Blizzard Entertainment), decided to sell an 80% stake in itself to NBC's parent company, General Electric (GE).
 The sale and resulting merger formed NBC Universal.
 The new company was 80% owned by GE, and 20% owned by Vivendi.
 The Universal Music Group was not included in the deal and is not part of NBC Universal.

 On August 2, 2004, the television divisions of NBC and Universal Television were combined to form NBC Universal Television.
 Entertainment shows produced by the new group included The Tonight Show with Jay Leno, Late Night with Jimmy Fallon, and Saturday Night Live.

+With the re-incorporation of National Broadcasting Company, Inc. to NBC Universal, Inc., Vivendi Universal Entertainment LLLP would be re-incorporated to Universal City Studios Productions LLLP (which would take on the "business name" of "NBCUniversal Television Distribution").

 The formation of NBC Universal saw the establishment of NBC Universal Cable, which oversaw the distribution, marketing, and advertisement sales for thirteen channels.
 It also owned a 50% stake in Canal+ and a 15% stake in A+E Networks until 2012.